Anal Cancer Prevention

 Anal HPV infection

-Patients with healthy immune systems are usually able to fight HPV infections.
-Patients with weakened immune systems who are infected with HPV have a higher risk of anal cancer.
+People with healthy immune systems are usually able to fight HPV infections.
+People with weakened immune systems who are infected with HPV have a higher risk of anal cancer.

 Certain medical conditions